 Biophilia: Pittsburgh is the pilot chapter for a Biophilia Network dedicated to strengthening the bond between people and the natural world through education, discussion and action.
-The group will meet monthly at the Center for Sustainable Landscapes classroom at Phipps Conservatory and Botanical Gardens where, over delicious small-plate food and a happy-hour cash bar, a discipline or behavior will be identified — often by an expert guest speaker — and discussed among the participants in the interest of sharing ideas and identifying opportunities.
+The group will meet monthly at the Center for Sustainable Landscapes classroom at Phipps Conservatory and Botanical Gardens where, over delicious small-plates and light refreshments, a discipline or behavior will be identified — often by an expert guest speaker — and discussed among the participants in the interest of sharing ideas and identifying opportunities.

 Directions and Parking

 This meeting will take place in the Center for Sustainable Landscapes (CSL) Classroom which is located on the facility’s first floor.
 The main Conservatory entrance will be closed, as this meeting takes place after normal hours; to access the CSL, follow Frew Street (located between the Oakland/Schenley Park bridge and the Christopher Columbus statue), which will take you around the Conservatory to the lower campus.
 Guest parking spaces are available on your left as you approach the CSL.

 • To welcome and inspire others with the concept and principles of biophilia

 • To foster collaboration and learning between professionals from a wide variety of disciplines

 • To communicate biophilic principles in action-oriented ways to a wider audience for exponential and regional impact

 The term “biophilia,” which literally means “love of life,” was coined by social psychologist Erich Fromm and popularized by biologist E.O.
 Wilson, who defined it as “the innately emotional affiliation of human beings to other living organisms.”